Best IBEX 35 Brokers 2026

 Price & Performance

 As you will see at IBEX 35 brokers, the price today differs depending on the market traded.
 The spot price of the index is separate from the futures price for different expiry times.
-These prices will further differ from the total return price, which considers the dividends paid to investors each year the index has existed.
+These prices will further differ from the total return price, which considers the dividends paid to shareholders each year the index has existed.

 Dividends